 Want more Insights from SAS?
 Subscribe to our Insights newsletter.
 Or check back often to get more insights on the topics you care about, including analytics, big data, data management, marketing, and risk & fraud.

-The case for a hybrid analytical approach
+The case for a hybrid analytical approach to procurement fraud prevention

 Jon Lemon, Senior Solutions Specialist and Industry Consultant, SAS Federal

 In 2009, a contract specialist for the US State Department issued a sole source contract to a Virginia company to perform work at US Foreign Service posts around the world.
 Between 2009 and 2011, that company received 43 contracts worth a total of more than $52 million.
 Not bad for a company with only three employees.

 Trouble was, two of them were the contract specialist’s husband and her daughter.
 The marriage was supposed to be secret, but the couple owned joint property and had posted their wedding photos on social media.
 Oops.
 The scheme was successful for a while, but it ended as these things tend to (if discovered) – in a federal indictment.

 The procurement process is ripe for fraud.
 According to Pricewaterhouse Coopers, nearly 30 percent of organizations report incidents that compromise the integrity of the fair bidding process and cause millions of dollars in losses.1

 Criminals count on the fact that you’re dealing with a huge amount of data and too few humans looking at it.